Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 * As I dove deeper into Macros, I learned that I can create some really fantastic tools for my users, but the more creative I got, the more complex the challenge.
 * I learned that
-  * My variables reset if the Macro Environment crashed (beacuse I'm a noob, I get it)
+  * My variables reset if the Macro Environment crashed
-  * My variables reset if the system restarts (I know, I know, noob on javascript, I get it)
+  * My variables reset if the system restarts
 * Joking aside, I had some real challenges trying to keep a consistant experience in some use cases and needed a more complex ballet of variables in other use cases
 * One thing I did have at my disposal were _Unused Assets_
   * Peices of the configuration my environment had little use for.